Should I Keep My Time In Drug Rehab Secret?

 While you’re in alcohol and drug rehab, it is relatively easy to speak about your experience.
 You are among a group of people who have been through similar things as you.
 Your addiction is why you are there, after all.
-But what happens once you leave rehab?
+But what happens once you leave rehab center?
 Should you keep your time in drug rehab secret?

 This is a complex matter that has no simple answer.
 There are compelling reasons to speak openly about your time in drug rehab.
 However, there are also practical reasons to keep it secret.